Fujifilm X100F vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the X100F followed on from the Fujifilm X100T.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X100F and the Nikon D500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.